Being Forced To Drive In Unsafe Conditions

 If an employer is violating federal law regarding safety practices, it is the duty of the driver to report him or her.
 The Surface Transportation Assistance Act (STAA) protects drivers who face discrimination or retaliation for trying to obtain compliance with commercial vehicle safety laws.
 Therefore, no driver should feel scared nor obligated to drive in unsafe conditions.
 If you’ve been injured because of a truck driver’s or truck company’s negligence, you deserve compensation for your pain and suffering.

 If a driver refuses to drive because he or she is ill, or because it would be violating hours of service or the load is unsafe, the driver has every right to retaliate.
 If he or she doesn’t and therefore causes an accident, the victim of the accident could suffer serious injuries.
-By contacting a skilled personal injury lawyer, you can feel rest assured that you will be compensated for any current and future medical bills, lost wages, pain and suffering, and more.
+By contacting The Weinberger Law Firm, you can feel rest assured that you will be compensated for any current and future medical bills, lost wages, pain and suffering, and more.

-Speak with Our Injury Lawyer About Your Truck Accident Injuries
+Speak With Our Injury Lawyers About Your Truck Accident Injuries

 We have represented numerous people who suffered serious injuries in collisions with commercial trucks.
 If you or a loved one suffered substantial injuries or death as a result of careless, negligent or irresponsible truck driving contact our big rig injury lawyer to discuss your accident.